Team-BHP > Shifting gears

 In my opinion, there is no point in blaming the organization when we didn't do our part to eliminate the circumstances in the first place.

-myavu is offline (3) Thanks
+myavu is online now (3) Thanks

 Old 20th September 2024, 14:55 #75